Cost of Attendance

 - Cost of Attendance (COA) - Estimated expenses to attend the University including tuition, fees, housing, meals, average loan fees (for students receiving a Federal Direct Loan), etc. The COA does not necessarily reflect your actual billing, because some components are not billed at the University.
 Rather, the COA is your budget for Financial Aid and is the maximum amount of aid that may be received.
 Your total aid package cannot exceed your COA.

-- Estimated Family Contribution (EFC) - Amount a family can be expected to contribute toward a student's college expenses, determined based on your answers on the Free Application for Federal Student Aid (FAFSA).
+- Expected Family Contribution (EFC) - Amount a family can be expected to contribute toward a student's college expenses, determined based on your answers on the Free Application for Federal Student Aid (FAFSA).
 Your EFC is used to determine the need for federal and state assistance such as Pell Grants, Stafford loans (Subsidized and Unsubsidized), Federal Supplemental Educational Opportunity Grant (FSEOG), Perkins loans, and Federal Work Study (FWS).

 - Financial Need - COA minus EFC.